 On boxing-day, Dec.
 26, a numerous assemblage of the holiday folk were amused by a hard fought battle, in St. Pancras-fields.
 This fight was one that afforded plenty of diversion to several pugilists and admirers of the art present.

-Nevertheless, the link to boxing in that citation is just co-incidence and the origin of the name is the giving of 'Christmas box' gifts to tradespeople, which traditionally took place, not on Christmas Day, but on the first subsequent working day.
+Nevertheless, the link to boxing in that citation is purely co-incidental and the origin of the name is the giving of 'Christmas box' gifts to tradespeople, which traditionally took place not on Christmas Day but on the first subsequent working day.